Back to school in September – advice from SENDIASS

 Our advice is to be open with your child’s school about any difficulties and ask how you can work together to get your child past any hurdles.

 There are some resources you can use yourself to help you help your child.
 Local charity Safetynet have a positive and practical e-zine for children to help them prepare for going back – you could work through it together.
 This webinar from Contact covers support strategies such as visual structure and accessible information, managing rising emotions and adjusting expectations.
 There is a free online course about preparing your child for a return to school from schudio.tv It is aimed at children with ASC but is also worth a look for any child with SEND.
 Reaching Families in West Sussex have an animation to share with your child called Coronavirus and Going back to School.
+For a small well-chosen selection of resources focused on mental wellbeing for the return to school use the Mentally Healthy Schools toolkit.
+If coping with the frequent handwashing at school will be an issue you could prepare your child with the sensory story on washing hands in this story library.

 Help available from local services